Értékpapírjog, Bank- és hiteljog, Tőkepiac

 8.1 Synthetic Securitisation

 Due to the additional counterparty credit risk and potential complexity related in particular to the content of the derivative contract, the Securitisation Regulation provides that the STS criteria should not allow synthetic securitisation.
-The CRR provides that originators may calculate risk-weighted exposure amounts and expected loss amounts for the securitised exposures also in case of
+The CRR provides that originators may calculate risk-weighted exposure amounts and expected loss amounts for the securitised exposures also in case of syntheticsecuritisation, if certain conditions are met.
+The first condition is that significant credit risk is considered to have been transferred to third parties, whereas the second condition relates to the risk weight applied to the securitisation positions.
+The CRR provides further rules on the originator institutions' calculation of risk-weighted exposure amounts securitised in a synthetic securitisation, covering also the treatment of maturity mismatches.

 In Hungary, no specific rules apply to synthetic securitisation, from which it also follows that the parties are free to use this tool.
 As no specific rules apply to synthetic securitisation, the parties can shape the transaction as they see fit.
 Although legally possible, synthetic securitisation is not present in the Hungarian market.
 As the CRR is directly applicable in Hungary, there are no special capital adequacy rules relating to synthetic securitisation.